jdurbin/grapnel/README.md

 	csvsql is based on the [h2 database engine](http://www.h2database.com/)

-* A set of ML/data analysis libraries geared for [Groovy](http://groovy.codehaus.org/), but which can be use in Java or any JVM based language.
+* **grapnel.jar** A set of ML/data analysis libraries geared for [Groovy](http://groovy.codehaus.org/), but which can be use in Java or any JVM based language.

 # Installation